Mr Ian David Bottrill

-Mr Bottrill passed his FRCS(ORL) final ENT examination in 1996 achieving the gold medal for the highest score in his examination.
-One year later in 1997 he was appointed to his NHS consultant position at the John Radcliffe Hospital in Oxford and at Stoke Mandeville Hospital in Aylesbury.
+He passed his FRCS(ORL) final ENT examination in 1996 achieving the gold medal for the highest score in his examination.
+He was appointed to his NHS consultant position at the John Radcliffe Hospital, Oxford and Stoke Mandeville, Aylesbury in 1997.

-Although providing a service in all areas of outpatient and surgical ENT practice, Mr Bottrill has a specialist interest in diseases of the ear.
+Although providing a service in all areas of outpatient and surgical ENT practice, Ian has a specialist interest in diseases of the ear.
 This includes childhood ear and hearing problems, surgery for ear infections, cholesteatoma, problems with the bones of hearing, otosclerosis and Eustachian tube problems.
-He also has an interest in the treatment of patulous eustachian tube problems and receives worldwide referrals.
+He also has extensive experience in the treatment of Meniere's disease.

-Mr Bottrill also has extensive experience in the treatment of Meniere's disease and is a national expert in the use of gentamicin for Meniere's disease.
+Ian is a national expert in the use of gentamicin for Meniere's disease.
 He provides a regional service for bone anchored hearing aids.
-He is actively involved in the training of ENT doctors and teaches on national ENT courses, particularly in ear surgery.
-He is also on the council of the British Society of Otology and has been the ENT lead consultant for Buckinghamshire Hospitals NHS Trust.
+Ian is actively involved in the training of ENT doctors.
+He also teaches on national ENT courses, particularly in ear surgery.
+Ian has been on the council of the British Society of Otology and has been the ENT lead consultant for Buckinghamshire Hospitals NHS Trust 2007.
 He has published papers on various aspects of ear problems.